mcnuttandrew/critical-hci-vis-class/prep.md

 Gender mag

 Building Theories in Software Engineering - Dag I. K. Sjøberg, Tore Dybå, Bente C. D. Anda, Jo E. Hannay

+What is “Critical” about Critical Design?

+Feminist HCI: Taking Stock and Outlining an Agenda for Design

 # On the bench